JoaqSnow/joaqsnowceamls26.github.io/pages/about-my-project.md

   - Trossenrobotics WidowX 250 S robotic arm as prototype testing platform
   - Mendeley Desktop to manage research, create bibliographies, and insert in-text citations into Word

+    Our approach goal is to make sure we don't miss key points and data analysis while comparing our different Machine Learning Models.
+We also will look at a 15 GB dataset of legos that already have been labeled

 outcome: |
   Research Outcome : A well put together reasearch paper that covers the many paths and challenges taken to solve our problem.
   Something I hope we can make is a "What this could look like for construction in the next 10 years" type of video.
+Be able to present our specfic steps to choosing our Machine Learning model.

   Prototype Outcome : I would hope to create 🤖robotic arm(s) that is able to to build a Lego set with over 500 pieces in less than two hours.
   Maybe even a more smaller robot that is able to pick up the small pieces and/or build the lego figures and more miniture structures.
+  We also hope to implement voice control where the user still has authority over the robot and can tell it when to go and stop and what pieces to use.

 final_report_url: https://example.com/your-report.pdf

 grad_mentor: